 “Come in,” Ash said.
 As Roderigo stepped inside, wiping his feet on the doormat, Ash’s smile gave way to a frown.
 “You look pale,” he said, offering Roderigo a seat.
 “Are you sick?”

 “I might be a little anemic,” Roderigo said.
 “Medication issues.
 It’ll blow over.”
 He sat down on the couch.
 “Seems quiet,” he said as he leaned back in his seat.

 Ash smiled.
 “Well, you just missed the concert,” he said.
-“Twitch was reminding us why her favorite death metal band hasn’t gone mainstream.”
+“Twitch was reminding us why her favorite metalcore band doesn’t get much play on radio.”

 “She doing alright?”
 Roderigo asked.

 There was a hint of dishonesty in his voice–something that happened often enough that Ash barely noticed.
 To him, it was a quirk caused by the relative monotony of Roderigo’s voice–the lack of affect in his tone had a tendency to make him sound insincere, but Ash had never been bothered by it.
 “She’s fine,” he said.
 “Obnoxious, unruly, but fine.”

 “And how’s Sabbath?” asked Roderigo.
 This time Ash caught a hint of genuine concern in Roderigo’s voice–which stood out far more to him given the hint of emotion that accompanied it.

 “Depressed,” Ash said.
 He motioned Roderigo to a nearby chair, and calmly took his seat.
 “You know how she is.
 A little too emotional sometimes, but she’s a sweet kid.
 I don’t really know how she’s handling it as well as she is.”

 “I guess she’s too young to remember Frank’s death,” Roderigo said.
 “Anne didn’t take that very well herself.”